NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Both hitboxes appear one frame later
     - Slightly bigger hitboxes on the second hit
     - Recovers slightly faster
+- 8A last projectile spawns one frame later; hitbox slightly bigger
 - JB
     - Hitbox and end fall speed increase
     - Hitbox on the elbow moved to the knee